 Private property owners are responsible for removing and disposing of affected ash trees on their properties.
 It is recommended that the owner use a certified arborist and ensure full compliance with the ministerial order for wood movement and disposal.

 Home owners are still able to put leaves and branches under four inches in diameter and four feet in length out for curbside leaf and yard waste collection even if they are from ash trees.
 Residents can continue to bring their own leaf and yard waste to the Trail Waste Facility for free if it meets the above requirements.
-A fee of $90/tonne will apply to contractors and residents bringing in material greater than four inches in diameter
+A fee will apply to contractors and residents bringing in material greater than four inches in diameter

 Don’t move firewood